-PLEASE NOTE: This training will take place from 4pm – 11pm Central Standard Time.
-This option is intended to accommodate the AWST Time-Zone.
+PLEASE NOTE: This training will take place from 4pm – 11pm Central Daylight Time within the United States.
+This option was created based on the high demand of training requests we receive from Australia.
 Our hope is to be able to provide a training that better suits the needs of our international participants.
 If you are located within any other time-zone, you may still register for this training as well.

 TRAINING UPDATE CONCERNING COVID-19